 It is an excellent idea to continue down to the Douro river using this staircase.
 If you’re coming from the previous viewpoint, you can’t miss it.

 We have walked the stairs down about three times and every time it felt like some top-secret hidden gem!
-The views are similar to those from the park above but you get more foreground points of interest.
+The views are similar to those from the park above but you get more foreground points of interest for your photo.

 BTW if you are interested more about foregrounds, midgrounds, backgrounds and composition in travel photography, I wrote an entire ebook for you. 🙂